 If a PI wishes to use lower containment (ABSL-1), the PI must submit a request to the IBC as part of their registration in BioRAFT.
 The IBC Chair and/or Biosafety Officer (BSO) will review the application, with review by the full IBC if deemed appropriate by the Chair or BSO.
-In general reduced containment will be considered if:
+In general, reduced containment will be considered if:

-- 1) The experiments involve primary cells, new cell lines, and tissues that have been screened for human pathogens (at a minimum HCV, HBV, HIV) and LCMV by established methods.
+- 1) The experiments involve primary cells, new cell lines, and tissues that have been screened for human pathogens (at a minimum HCV, HBV, HIV) and LCMV by established methods: screening for other viruses may be required depending on the cell type.
 The IBC suggests the h-IMPACT II screen (HIV, HTLV, HAV, HBV, HCV, mycoplasma) plus the LCMV individual test from IDEX Biosciences, but other companies, such as Charles River, offer comparable products.
 Assays chosen must have lower limits of detection comparable to FDA approved assays. - 2) The experiments involve established cell lines that have been certified free of human pathogens, such as from ATCC. - 3) The experiments involve established cell lines that do not support the replication of human pathogens.
 In this case, the IBC may require proof of the identity of the cells lines, such as through STR profiling.